johnjos1zhaw/ShoeClassifier/Readme.md

-Sure!
-Here's a README file for your app:

 # Josh's Shoe Classifier

 This application is a shoe classifier that uses deep learning to predict the category of a shoe image.
 It leverages the DJL (Deep Java Library) framework and a pre-trained ResNetV1 model to perform image classification.